 Going forward, the main IAFPA office will be headquartered in Singapore from 28 Sep 2020 onwards.
 UK IAFPA will continue to operate an office to reach out to new members from Europe keen to be associated with the work of IAFPA.

-The regional centre aims to help to promote International Civil Aviation Safety Standards in Aircraft Fire Fighting and Rescue and to promote closer co-operation between the various Emergency Responders by interactive programmes which will be held at locations across Asia and the Middle East.
+With this merger, the Board of Directors will be reorganized as a new IAFPA Executive Council to take on the future challenges.
+IAFPA will continue to promote International Civil Aviation Safety Standards in Aircraft Fire Fighting and Rescue and to promote closer cooperation between the various Emergency Responders and Emergency Planners as well as Security Agencies by both interactive and virtual programmes which will be held at locations across Europe, Asia Pacific and the Middle East.

 To provide a global network which enables the sharing of information to further the interests of the aviation firefighting industry which will assist in establishing proper safeguards against loss of life and property.

 To facilitate and promote the sharing of information and learning to enhance fire safety and security for the international aviation community.